 Roasted Beet Salad with Barley

 1 cup raw hulled barley

 4 medium sized beets

 1 cup greens – beet greens/kale/spinach – chopped

 Preheat oven to 375°F.

 Rinse barley well.
 Measure 3 cups of water in a saucepan, add barley and salt, bring to boil.
 Reduce down and simmer until tender, about an hour.
 Remove from the heat.
-Drain the extra water and fluff with fork.
+Drain the extra water and fluff with a fork.
 You can get your beets ready while the barley is cooking.

 Scrub and wash the beets.
 Wrap the beets in foil and place in a baking sheet.
 Bake until very soft, about 45 minutes.
 You should be able to easily pierce the beet with a sharp knife.
 Remove from the oven, let cool completely.
 Peel the skin off, slice the beets in desired shapes.